godatadriven/build-your-own-search-engine/blog.md

 python preprocessing_sample.py
 ```

 This will create a file called "aylien_covid_news_data_sample.jsonl".
 In this file there are 50 sample records.
 If you want all the data, run the preprocessing_all.py script instead.
+This will create a set of files containing 100K documents each.

 # The blob storage
 We need to store the data in the Azure Blob Storage.
 If you don't have an azure account, [subscribe for free](https://azure.microsoft.com/en-us/free/).
 First [create a storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal) and then [create a container](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal).
 Then upload the created "aylien_covid_news_data_sample.jsonl" file into the container.